codefinity/oeuvre/README.md

 Feature: Email Verification

-Scenario: Email verification from the link sent in the EMail
+Scenario: Registrant Clicks on EMail Verification Link

 	Given I have registered on Oeuvre portal
+	And I have received an EMail verification link in my EMail And There is no other user having my EMail Id on Oeuvre When I click on the EMail verification link
+	Then I should become a User of Oeuvre Portal

+Scenario: Registrant clicks on verification EMail more than once

+	Given I have registered on Oeuvre portal
-	And I have received an EMail verification link in my EMail When I click on the EMail verification link
+	And I have received an EMail verification link in my EMail And I have Already clicked the EMail verification link When I click on the EMail verification link again Then Nothing should happen

+Scenario: Registrant clicks on verification EMail after the Expiration Period

+	Given I have registered on Oeuvre portal
+	And I have received an EMail verification link in my EMail And My Email Verification link has Expired
+	When I click on the EMail verification link
-	Then my EMail should be verified by the Oeuvre portal
+	Then I should not become the user of Oeuvre

 ```